eclipse-edc/Samples/transfer/transfer-01-file-transfer/README.md

 id, it is by no means mandatory.

 It also adds a `ContractDefinition` with `id` `1` and a previously created `Policy` (code omitted above), that poses no restrictions on the data usage.
-The `ContractDefinition` also has an `AssetSelectorExpression` defining that it is valid for all assets with the `id` `test-document`.
+The `ContractDefinition` also has an `assetsSelector` `Criterion` defining that it is valid for all assets with the `id` `test-document`.
 Thus, it is valid for the created asset.

 Next to offering the file, the provider also needs to be able to transfer the file.
 Therefore, the `transfer-file`